 The massage therapist will use deep strokes with firm pressure and press along and across the muscles.
 Deep tissue massage uses slower but deeper strokes compared to Swedish massage therapy, so you may feel some soft tissue pain immediately following the massage, which should disappear within a day.

-Consider taking an Epsom salt bath afterward, ensure you get plenty of sleep, and consider scheduling a rest day the next day to avoid a Fibromyalgia flare.
+Consider taking an Epsom salt bath afterward, ensure you get plenty of sleep, and schedule a rest day the next day to avoid a Fibromyalgia flare.

 3. MYOFASCIAL RELEASE